kdps/kotlin_learn/Basic.md

 ### Cause Error but Has no error

-Because java is fucking shit, restart after delete build folder and flush cache
+Because java is fucking shit, restart after
+1. delete build folder and flush cache
+2. Menu->File->Invalidate Caches (Retard Fucking Java Dung) /Restart

 ### Do not set tag to ImageView